RavenSystem/haa/docs/README.md

 - HTTPS: Unchecked

 ## Update from very old versions
 It is possible to update using OTA from v2.0.0.
-However, if curretn version is between v2.0.0 and v2.5.2, an intermediate step is needed:
+However, if current version is between v2.0.0 and v2.5.2, an intermediate step is needed:
 - Server: haa.ravensystem.es/migrate_old
 - Port: 80
 - HTTPS: Unchecked